one-among-us/data/people/ttttsuuukikoo_/page.en.md

 >
 > According to my memory, you are afraid of pain, even morphine cannot relieve that.
 >
 > I deferred your will and didn't call the police.
-But it's too far to your home.
-You had departed before I was there.
+But I was too far away from your home.
+You had departed before I arrived.
 >
-> I want to hug you again, you said that you love warm hugs.
+> You said that you love warm hugs; I want to hug you again.
 >
 > Good night, Tsukiko.
-Be a normal boy in your next life, may you be happy for all your life.
+Be a normal boy in your next life, and may you be happy always.
 >
-> And I hope everyone lives well, human is actually weak.
-Don't hurt yourselves or overdose, this will just bring misfortune.
+> I hope every one take care of themselves.
+Humans are prone to be hurt.
+Don't self-harm or overdose; that will just bring tragedies.
 >
 > By: 思萌